wpshopify/docs/shortcodes/wps_products.md

 ## `vendor`

 Display products based on one or more product vendor(s).
-Default: `false`.

 | Possible                 |
 | :----------------------- |